Geoff Mudge

-Geoff Mudge (born 30 September 1935) is a former international speedway rider from Australia.
+Geoffrey Allen Mudge (born 30 September 1935) is a former international motorcycle speedway rider from Australia.
+He earned 10 international caps for the Australia national speedway team and one cap for the Great Britain national speedway team.

 Speedway career

 Mudge won a silver medal during the Speedway World Pairs Championship in the 1968 Speedway World Pairs Championship.
 The medal was won under a Great Britain vest when Oceania riders were allowed to represent Britain.

+Mudge first rode in the British leagues for Poole Pirates in 1960. he demanded a transfer away from Poole in 1970.

-He rode in the top tier of British Speedway from 1965-1976, riding for various clubs.
+He rode in the top tier of British Speedway from 1960 to 1976, riding for various clubs.

+When he finished racing for Reading Racers after the 1972 season he announced his retirement but would later return.